McKownville

 at the airport (7.17 recorded in McKownville), with more than 3

 inches of this total in the last two days of this interval.
-Based on
+The

 precipitation.
 Another significant precipitation event occurred